 To scale and grow business, service organizations require clear visibility of resources, customers, and projects.
 Here are five simple ways to increase profitability in a rapidly growing industry.

 Benchmarking is a powerful tool to maximize success in a growing business.
-In a recent webinar, the CEO of Big Bang, Gabriel Tupula, correlates benchmarking with “Corporate Memory.”
+In a recent webinar, 5 simple ways to increase profitability for your service organization, the CEO of Big Bang, Gabriel Tupula, correlates benchmarking with “Corporate Memory.”
 Benchmarking can help to create accurate quotes, minimize starting projects from scratch, and maximize revenue.
 Learning from previous experiences means less ramp-up time, avoiding pitfalls, and correctly forecasting the amount of work.
 Many companies will add buffers to their quotes to protect the project from busting.
 The problem with buffers is they can lose competitive edge.
 By harnessing corporate memory, businesses can take more calculated risks and use past experiences to become better.

 In today’s environment, it is crucial to have visibility of the numbers for rapid course correction.
 It is no longer acceptable to wait for timesheets to hit financials at the month-end.
 Daily time tracking can trigger faster billing and thereby improve cashflow.
 TSIA Professional Services suggests that the number of fixed bid projects has increased by 50%, causing a higher risk of burning budgets.
 With real-time visibility to tasks associated with the projects and the percentage of completion, key stakeholders can: